abayomi-dev/CICDWITHCompose/README.md

 **Check the dashboard below**</br>
 [Click to view prometheus dashboard](abb4a2dee63c8443f92c59591d65d9f2-39184252.us-east-1.elb.amazonaws.com:80)</br>

-**We would connect to grafana by port-forwarding,and since it doesnot contain a loadbalancer we will connect to it through the following command.**</br>
+**We would connect to grafana by port-forwarding,and since it does not contain a loadbalancer we will connect to it through the following command.**</br>
 `kubectl port-forward svc/grafana 8081:80`</br>
 **View the dashboard to our cluster below.**
 ![Dashboard one](https://github.com/Osiephri/CICDWITHCompose/blob/main/assets/youverfy15.PNG)